Joapfel/order_creation_tool/README.md

 - to include these dependencies into the *lib* folder of the project
 - to add the dependencies to the classpath
+- the dependencies should be still available from the last submission (prototype)

 In order for the tests to work please to the following (description based on Eclipse):